The world has had only one agreed upon file system standard from about the mid-1980s. It is based on the POSIX (Portable Operating System Interface).

-I think the biggest strength of the REST interface is that the backend management of the file or objects is left up to the developers of the management system.
+I think the biggest strength of the REST interface is that the backend management of the files or objects is left up to the developers of the management system.
 The same could be said for POSIX file systems but the number of things imposed upon the developers limits what can be done.

 SOAP (Simple Object Access Protocol) is similar to REST, but REST is less strongly typed than its counterpart, SOAP, and does not require XML.
 The REST interface, which uses http, has a modest set of methods for accessing the objects.
 Examples include:

-REST uses these access method and other functions and features via the well-defined HTTP protocol.
+REST uses these access methods and other functions and features via the well-defined HTTP protocol.
 HTTP is used to address proxy and gateways, caching and security enforcement.
 And it allows application developers to define new, application specific methods that add to the current well-defined HTTP methods.
 For example, methods might include:

 • createPurchaseOrder(string CustomerID, string PurchaseOrderID)

 SOAP, though similar to REST, has some advantages.
-The biggest advantage of SOAP over REST comes from REST’s use of hTTP.
+The biggest advantage of SOAP over REST comes from REST’s use of HTTP.
 Since SOAP does not use HTTP and HTTP conventions, SOAP works well over raw TCP, named pipes, message queues and other direct connections, but has the same advantages as REST, as the interface is not via system calls but via the file object.